Electra (San Diego)

-Electra is a residential high rise building in San Diego, California, United States.
+Electra is a residential skyscraper building in San Diego, California, United States.
 It is the tallest condominium community and was until 2014 the tallest residential building in San Diego, with a height of 144.8 meters.
 It comprises 43 floors and 248 rooms, and was completed in 2008.
 The historic San Diego Gas & Electric Company building is located in the base of the building.